 The 8 raised his hand and expressed another theory, and the 11 another one.
 I also gave mine.
 In the end, we couldn’t claim to know the cause of the crooked tail because we didn’t have the facts.
 But at least, we knew we were not making things up.

-In any case, on account of the crooked tail, we called the kitten, now grown-up, Geometri.
+In any case, on account of the crooked tail, we called the kitten Geometri.

-Third, last summer I let my kids watch “My Cousin Vinny” with subtitles.
+In the summer of 2017, I let my kids watch “My Cousin Vinny” with subtitles.
 I was reluctant because the film is rated R for the generous use of the f-word.
 So, I thought of “12 Angry Men” instead but I was afraid it was too serious for the kids.
 They might end up avoiding legal films entirely.
 Finally, I chose “My Cousin Vinny” because it’s a comedy, like “The Three Stooges” that the kids were familiar with.
 As for the f-words, I decided the best way was not to leave the kids alone, but for me to watch the entire film with them, so that I could give them advice.

 I think they call this procedure parental guidance.

 I was afraid the kids would get bored.
 They love action films like “The Avengers”.
 I wasn’t sure they would appreciate a conversational movie about a bungling lawyer.
 To my surprise, the kids reviewed the film three times in a week, and watched it again a month later.

 They had several questions: What is a judge?
 What is a jury?
 What is a lawyer?
 What is a youth?
 What are witnesses?
 What if the witnesses are paid to lie?
 What is evidence?
 What is “sustained” and “overruled”?
 What is a prosecutor and a defendant?
 What does it mean to plead guilty or not guilty?